How to Negotiate Price When Selling a Junk Car: 6 Tips

 Inventory the Parts

-Before you respond to an ad that says “we buy junk cars Houston,” you need to know what you’ve got.
+Before you respond to an ad that says to buy junk cars in Houston you need to know what you’ve got.
 It’s like an online vulnerability scanner in reverse.
 Instead of pointing out what’s wrong with a website, you’re figuring out what’s still right with the car.
 Knowing what’s still good gives you some leverage to ask for more.

 Do Your Research